src="https://www.googletagmanager.com/gtag/js?id=AW-1036851196">

 Reader praise for The Anger Fallacy

-"An excellent and most importantly contrarian view, challenging conventional views of anger.
-This book provides insightful angles on anger, and what lies beneath it.”
+"An excellent and most importantly contrarian view, challenging conventional views of anger. ”

 " The Anger Fallacy is one of the best treatment books that I have ever read.
-Uniquely, it is a tremendous resource for both patients and clinicians.
 It is accessible and amusing such that patients need not be overwhelmed, yet sophisticated and layered to the point that I found myself continuously harvesting pearls after multiple reads.”

 "As a clinical psychologist, I can honestly say this is the finest book on anger I have ever explored.”